hlebkanonik/rp-storage-migration/README.md

 ```
 helm install rpsm-multi-single -f values.yaml rp-storage-migration/rpsm-multi-single
 ```
+> ❗️ You need to wait until the end of the migration
-3. When the data has been successfully transferred, Job.butch will get the status `Completed`.
+3. When the data has been successfully migrated, Job.butch will get the status `Completed`.
 Uninstall `rp-storage-migration/rpsm-multi-single`
 ```
 helm uninstall rpsm-multi-single
 ```